Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Autism and Applied Behavior Analysis (ABA) therapy

-Apple Health for Kids coverage offers Applied Behavior Analysis (ABA) therapy as a benefit for children diagnosed with Autism Spectrum Disorder (ASD).
-Other services, such as physical therapy, speech therapy, and occupational therapy are also covered services a children with autism may receive.
+Apple Health coverage offers Applied Behavior Analysis (ABA) therapy as a benefit for clients diagnosed with Autism Spectrum Disorder (ASD).
+Other services, such as physical therapy, speech therapy, and occupational therapy are also covered services a client with autism may receive.

-In order for a child or youth to be eligible for ABA therapy through Apple Health/Medicaid, a recognized Centers of Excellence (COE) must conduct a comprehensive evaluation, and write an order for Applied Behavior Analysis therapy.
+In order for a client to be eligible for ABA therapy through Apple Health (Medicaid), a recognized Centers of Excellence (COE) must conduct a comprehensive evaluation, and write an order for Applied Behavior Analysis therapy.

-If the COE determines that the child meets medical necessity for ABA services, they will provide the family with a copy of their comprehensive evaluation, recommendations, and order for ABA treatment.
-The family is encouraged to contact all of the Medicaid-enrolled ABA providers in their area to be added to the waiting lists.
+If the COE determines that the client meets medical necessity for ABA services, they will provide the client, caregiver, or family with a copy of their comprehensive evaluation, recommendations, and order for ABA treatment.
+The client, caregiver, or family is encouraged to contact all of the Medicaid-enrolled ABA providers in their area to be added to the waiting lists.
 ABA providers require a copy of the COE evaluation and order to ensure clients have completed phase one of the ABA pathway to care.

-Participation in ABA services does not preclude other therapies such as, speech therapy, occupational therapy, and physical therapy depending on the individual child's needs.
-It is most essential that treatment providers coordinate and collaborate with one another to maximize resources and ensure positive results for the child.
+Participation in ABA services does not preclude other therapies such as speech therapy, occupational therapy, and physical therapy depending on the individual client's needs.
+It is most essential that treatment providers coordinate and collaborate with one another to maximize resources and ensure positive results for the client.

 - What to do while waiting for an Autism Center appointment (Seattle Children's Autism Center)